 How to paint your radiator with satinwood

 So now you have decided that you will be using satinwood paint and maybe you have even decided whether to use oil-based or water-based satinwood.
-Your thoughts will no obviously turn to just exactly how to paint your radiators.
-Once again we are your saviours, after painting many radiators over the years we have laid out a step by step guide below.
-Follow this guide and you won’t go far wrong.
+Your thoughts will now obviously turn to just exactly how to paint your radiators.

 As always with DIY, preparation is king.
 Fail to prepare – prepare to fail and all that.
 To achieve a really good finish you need to do the boring work first, sanding, cleaning and all that other stuff.